NickK21/Haines_Custom_Coatings/README.md

 Description

-This is a website for Haines Custom Coatings, a painting and custom coatings business based in Santa Cruz and neighboring counties.
+Haines Custom Coatings is a professional painting and coatings company serving Santa Cruz and neighboring counties.
+This responsive website showcases the business’s services, client testimonials, and project gallery, and includes a built-in quote request form to simplify client engagement.
-The site provides information about services offered, testimonials, a gallery of completed projects, and contact details.

 Features
-	•	Home Page: Overview of the business.
+	•	Home Page: Overview of services and company mission.
-	•	Services Page: Detailed information about services offered.
+	•	Quote Tool: Interactive form for customers to request free estimates.
+	•	Services Section: Comprehensive list of painting and specialty services.
-	•	Gallery Page: Visual showcase of completed projects.
+	•	Gallery Section: Visual showcase of completed interior and exterior projects.
-	•	Testimonials Page: Customer reviews and experiences.
+	•	Testimonials Section: Highlighted reviews from satisfied clients.
-	•	Contact Us: Call-to-action for potential clients to reach out.
+	•	About Us Section: Company background and commitment to quality.
+	•	Responsive Design: Optimized for mobile, tablet, and desktop.

 Technologies Used
-	•	HTML
+	•	HTML5
-	•	CSS
+	•	CSS3
 	•	JavaScript
-	•	Netlify CMS (for easy content management)
-	•	Netlify (for hosting)
+	•	Netlify (Hosting + Form Handling)